zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 13.6 #
+## What's new in v 13.7 #

-- Added new systems: GP32, Game Master
+- Added support for multi-monitor setups
-- Reorganised project files
+- Fixed issue with CRC check of large files on Windows

 ## Emulator system identifier #